arman-rai/Notes/100 Web/Development/Django.md

 Mini project : lemon juice
+restaurant folder is app level and  lillemon is project level folder

 so venv activate first then
 quick fix interpreter issue
-create a menu model on models.py app level and then import and register model on admin.py app level migrate the db and url map on app level and projev
+create a menu model on models.py app level and then import and register model on admin.py app level migrate the db and url map on app level and project level